Debunking the Myths: Are there really 84,000 chemicals?

 Fact: There are not 84,000 chemicals in commerce today.

-- TSCA was recently updated, with the passage of the Lautenberg Chemical Safety for the 21st Century Act (LCSA) on June 22, 2016.
-The new law requires that EPA update the inventory to distinguish active from inactive chemicals.
-That way, the Agency can focus on chemicals that are actually in use today.
+- TSCA was updated, with the passage of the Lautenberg Chemical Safety for the 21st Century Act (LCSA) in June 2016.
+The new law amended TSCA and required EPA to “reset” the inventory and designate chemicals currently in use.

-- EPA will then use this inventory of active chemicals to screen all chemicals based on hazards, uses and typical human exposures.
-This will include consideration of vulnerable groups and the environment, proximity to drinking water sources and other relevant information.
-The screening will be used to prioritize which of those that EPA should focus on first for a risk evaluation.
+- EPA is using the TSCA Chemical Substances Inventory to screen chemicals based on hazards, uses and typical human exposures.
+This includes consideration of impacts on vulnerable groups and the environment, proximity to drinking water sources and other relevant information.
+The screen will be used to prioritize the chemicals EPA should focus on first in its risk evaluation.

 Fact: EPA has reviewed thousands of chemicals.